 Having your debit card stolen can have considerably more drastic consequences than having your credit card stolen.
 A debit card gives a thief direct access to your bank account.
 Depending on the course of action you take, the bank might not be obligated to give back your stolen money when your debit card is lost or stolen.
 Notify the bank as quickly as possible to limit your liability.

 It pays to let your bank know immediately if your debit card goes missing.
 You have no liability if you report the stolen card before the thief has an opportunity to use it.
 Ideally, the bank will have an opportunity to cancel the card before any unauthorized transactions can occur.

 The Federal Trade Commission states that even if the bank doesn't cancel the card right away, you are still off the hook should the thief try to use the debit card after you've reported the loss.

 Giving the person who stole your debit card two days to use the card increases your liability.
 As with credit cards, you'll be liable for up to $50 of unauthorized use of your card if you wait up to two days to report that it is missing.
 If you report the card missing an hour after you notice it has gone and someone has already used it, you'll still be responsible for up to $50.

 Since your debit card is connected to your actual money, it's important to protect it from theft and fraud.
-Check your bank statements regularly so that you see any unauthorized charges as soon as they happen.
+Consumer Action suggests checking your bank statements regularly so that you see any unauthorized charges as soon as they occur.
 If your card is stolen, call the bank right away to report it.
-The FTC recommends sending a letter after you call, so that you have documentation in writing.
-To avoid having your debit card number stolen, US Public Interest Research Group suggests that you only use a credit card when ordering online or over the phone.
+The organization also suggests keeping your PIN a secret and making online purchases with a credit card only.